-Webmaster Tools is a free service offered by Google that helps users monitor and maintain a site’s presence in the Google Search results.
-Setting up Google Webmaster Tools (GWT) can help you understand how Google views your site, so you can optimize its performance for the search results.
+Google Webmaster Tools for is a free service offered by Google that helps users monitor and maintain a site's presence in the Google Search results.
+Setting up Google Webmaster Tools for SEO can help you understand how Google views your site, so you can optimize its performance for the search results.

 Today, we’ll go over best practices for configuring GWT, and what you need to look for in the settings and reports to boost your SEO performance.

-In its help files, Google gives 10 reasons to use Webmaster Tools:
+In its help files, Google gives 10 reasons to use Google Webmaster Tools for SEO: